mortizm1988/lecture_financial_statements_analysis/topic_2_financing.md

 1. They allow companies to obtain lower-cost financing.
    -  As SPEs are restricted to a single purpose, they are less risky than the sponsoring company.
 2. They allow companies to avoid violating debt covenants.
-   - if structured properly, the SPE is not consolidated in the sponsoring company's financial statements.
+   - If structured properly, the SPE is not consolidated in the sponsoring company's financial statements.
+---
+Reporting of Joint Ventures and SPEs:
+- Very limited information in the annual reports:
+  - Check Apple 2020: "Exhibit 21.1"
+  - Check Inditex 2022: "Appendix 1: Composition of the Inditex Group".
+  - Check Grifols 2022: "Appendix II: Classification of financial assets by category".
+- In practice, it is more common to rely on specialized business databases like [Orbis](https://www.bvdinfo.com/en-gb/) or [Capital IQ](https://www.spglobal.com/marketintelligence/en/solutions/sp-capital-iq-pro).
 ---
 :mag_right:  Example: Colgate-Palmolive 2022